LLNL/Abmarl/docs/src/gridworld.rst

-`attack strength` and `initial health` of the agents, we can see that `agent0` should be able to kill `agent1` and `agent2` with a single attack. `agent0` launches 5 attacks: one on the cell above, one on its own cell, one on the cell below, and two on the cell to the left.
+`attack strength` and `initial health` of the agents, we can see that `agent0` should be able to kill `agent1` and `agent2` with a single attack. `agent0` launches 5 attacks: one on the cell above, one on its own cell, one on the cell below, and two on the cell to the right.
 The attack above is on a cell that is out of bounds, so this attack does nothing.
 The attack on its own cell fails because there are no attackable agents there. `agent1` is on the cell below, and that attack succeeds.
-`agent2` and `agent3` are both on the cell to the left, and `stacked attacks` is False, but only `agent2` is attackable per the attack mapping, so only one of the launched attacks is successful.
+`agent2` and `agent3` are both on the cell to the right, and `stacked attacks` is False, but only `agent2` is attackable per the attack mapping, so only one of the launched attacks is successful.